Variations of Labor

 Prodromal Labor

-In a prodromal labor, the early phase of labor (cervix dilates from closed to approximately three-to-four centimeters) is prolonged with contractions that do not increase in intensity.
+In prodromal labor, the early phase of labor (when the cervix dilates from closed to about 3–4 centimeters) takes longer than usual.
+Contractions may continue for hours or days without increasing in intensity.

 Back Labor

-Back labor refers to labor in which much of the pain or discomfort is felt in the mother's back.
-Sometimes, the baby is in a posterior position (facing the mother's abdomen).
+Back labor happens when much of the discomfort is felt in the lower back.
+Often this occurs when the baby is in a posterior position (facing the mother’s abdomen).

 Prolonged Labor